S. Rajeswaran

 Justice S Rajeswaran is a former judge of the Madras High Court.
 S. Rajeswaran was directly elevated to the Madras High Court from the panel of Advocates.
 His native district is Thanjavur, Tamil Nadu.
 He had headed the Commission of inquiry for the violence in Jallikattu Agitation.
 He also chaired the PT Lee Chengalvaraya Naickar Trust along with Nine Trustees.

 Justice S. Rajeswaran was appointed as the Administrator of Yadava College, Madurai and its Trust Fund.

 Early life

 Rajeswaran was born in Thanjavur.
 After he completed his schooling there, he completed his law studies at the Madras Law College.
 After completing his law studies, he enrolled as an Advocate with the Bar Council of Tamil Nadu and Pondicherry.

 High Court

-S. Rajeswaran practiced as a Advocate in all fields of law in the Madras High Court.
+S. Rajeswaran practiced as an Advocate in all fields of law in the Madras High Court.
 Later, he was directly elevated as a judge of the Madras High Court.

 Important cases

 Mexico Child Case

 S. Rajeswaran, as a sitting Judge of Madurai Bench of Madras High Court, had dealt with a case involving the custody of a 5-year-old child from Mexico.
 The father of the child (who was a Mexican working as a professor in a private Educational Institution at Krishnankoil, Tamil Nadu) was charged for murdering the mother of the child and disposed the body in a suitcase.
 The murder took place as the result of the dispute over the custody of the child.
 S. Rajeswaran, ordered that the child should be handed over to the Mexican Embassy at New Delhi and then the child should be sent to Mexico and monitored by the Mexican Embassy until it is handed over to the appropriate guardian as ordered by the Mexican court.